Experiential learning resources for the innovative educator

 I am not an educational theorist.
 I am not in research.
 I am a self-directed project-based learning teacher; a practitioner that has experienced and observed the outcomes of self-directed PBL firsthand, and those outcomes are powerful.

-9. Project-Based Summer School Makes Your Job Fun and Uplifting
+9. A Project-Based Summer School Class Makes Your Job Fun and Uplifting

 BUT, self-directed project-based learning made summer school enjoyable for me.
 I sign on for summer school every single year because I love it.
 I love walking into work every day imagining what my students would teach me that day.

-10. Let Project-Based Summer School Be a Practice Round for Fall
+10. A Project-Based Summer School Class Can Be Your Practice Round for A Project-Based School Year

-Okay, I know your summer school students shouldn't be treated like guinea pigs, BUT, your summer school program could be a great way to introduce project-based learning into your curriculum or make it your curriculum.
+Okay, I know your summer school students shouldn't be treated like guinea pigs, BUT, your summer school class could be a great opportunity to introduce project-based learning into your curriculum or make it your curriculum.

 Use your project-based summer school as practice for the upcoming school year.
 Maybe you've always wanted to try project-based learning but when the school year starts it gets away from you.